|

 JUDGMENT

-The Appellants have filed an appeal against my decision of 4th May that judgment in the sum of $140,909.09 be entered for the Respondent, being the sum paid taid to the Appellant by the Respondent as the amount payable as the VAT component of the purchase price on properties sold to the Respondent.
+The Appellants have filed an appeal against my decision of 4th May 2000 that judgment in the sum of $140,909.09 be entered for the Respondent, being the sum paid to the Appellant by the Respondent as the amount payable as the VAT component of the purchase price on properties sold to the Respondent.

-The Respondent opposes the application saying that there is no merit in the appeal, that the Respo is in a good financial position and will be able to pay thay the Appellant if it succeeds on appeal, and that the Appellant is in fact in a precarious financial position and “is now on the verge of closing down.”
+The Respondent opposes the application saying that there is no merit in the appeal, that the Respondent is in a good financial position and will be able to pay the Appellant if it succeeds on appeal, and that the Appellant is in fact in a precarious financial position and “is now on the verge of closing down.”

 The Action

-On 9th December 1999, the Respondent filed origin summons in the High Court with supporting affidavit seeking an order for the refund by they the Appellant to the Respondent the sum of $140,909.09 plus interest and costs.
+On 9th December 1999, the Respondent filed originating summons in the High Court with supporting affidavit seeking an order for the refund by the Appellant to the Respondent the sum of $140,909.09 plus interest and costs.
 The Respondent had tendered for two properties in a sum of money which the Respondent said included VAT.
 After sale had been perfected, and the money paid, the Respondent discovered that the sale was tax-exempt.
 The Respondent claimed a refund.
 The Appellant said that “VIP” meant VAT if payable, and that if VAT was not payable the purchase price excluded such a component.

 Stay